What do your school fees say about your strategy?

 By Stuart Robinson

-Ticket scalpers have a single goal in mind – to make as much profit as possible.
-They exist because they appreciate price elasticity in the marketplace knowing that when demand increases, and supply decreases, there is an upsurge in the equilibrium price – Exhibit A, the price of fuel lately.
-As the perfect opportunist, they exploit the lack of supply to their advantage.
+Ticket scalpers have a single goal—to make as much profit as possible.
+They exist because they appreciate price elasticity in the marketplace, knowing that when demand increases and supply decreases, the equilibrium price increases—Exhibit A, the price of fuel lately.
+As perfect opportunists, they exploit the lack of supply to their advantage.

-Let’s say, as an avid fan, I’m keen [demand] to attend a blockbuster football game, but the limited tickets [supply] have all sold out.
-Fortunately (for me) a secondary market exists – enter the ticket-scalper.
-The scalper knows that once supply has dissipated any unmet demand will push prices up.
-The initial selling price of a $100 now becomes $200-$500 – or more – depending on how aggressive that demand is.
+As an avid fan, I’m keen [demand] to attend a blockbuster football game, but the limited tickets [supply] have all sold out.
+Fortunately (for me), a secondary market exists—enter the ticket scalper.
+The scalper knows that once supply has dissipated, any unmet demand will push prices up.
+The initial selling price of $100 now becomes $200-$500—or more—depending on how aggressive that demand is.

 You’re probably wondering, what does a ticket-scalper have in common with a reputable educational facility?

 Hopefully, very little.
-But they both need to understand the Law of Supply and Demand and how that affects prices leading to their successful pursuits.
-The chasm between schools and ticket-scalpers is educational providers aren’t focused on profit – or at least they shouldn’t be – but they are focused on financial sustainability.
+But they both need to understand the Law of Supply and Demand and how that affects prices, leading to their successful pursuits.
+The chasm between schools and ticket-scalpers is that educational providers aren’t focused on profit—or at least they shouldn’t be—but on financial sustainability.

 What is the purpose of collecting fees?

-It’s been rhetorically asked more times than I care to remember – “Do we really need to charge school fees?” – as though charging parents to instil the passion of learning into their children’s minds was a complete anathema.
-Surely (they assume), education is the final bastion of society’s privileges and should eschew any discourse around parents parting with their hard-earned money.
+It’s been rhetorically asked more times than I remember – “Do we need to charge school fees?” – as though charging parents to instil the passion of learning into their children’s minds was a complete anathema.
+Indeed (they assume), education is the final bastion of society’s privileges and should eschew any discourse around parents parting with their hard-earned money.

-Sadly, for some, the revelation that teachers need to be paid, resources must be purchased, and air-conditioners require constant money-gobbling temperature changes throughout the day demands that income generation is a high priority.
+Sadly, for some, the revelation that teachers need to be paid, resources must be purchased, and air conditioners require constant money-gobbling temperature changes throughout the day demands that income generation be a high priority.

 Yet fees aren’t just required to service the school.
-They represent the opportunity to grow, and improve, and innovate, and project for its long-term sustainability.
-Great fee strategy recognises that good years produce a harvest, but not every year is a good year.
+They represent the opportunity to grow, improve, innovate, and plan for its long-term sustainability.
+Great fee strategy recognises that good years produce a harvest, but not every year is exemplary.
 Revenue is the lifeblood of possibilities, and its management cannot be ad hoc.

 As a Fee Strategy, what do your school fees represent?

-A Patek-Phillipe watch can retail for $100k or more while a Seiko can set you back a couple hundred.
-Both achieve their core function – displaying the time.
+A Patek-Phillipe watch can retail for $100k or more, while a Seiko can set you back a couple of hundred.
+Both achieve their core function—displaying the time.
 So does my Pixel 5.
-Your school fees, like the analogy of the watches, demonstrates a perception of value to the community it serves.
+Your school fees, like the analogy of the watches, demonstrate a perception of value to the community it serves.

 The perception of fee value is intrinsic to the parent paying them.
-Typically, parents are aspirational when it comes to their children’s futures so their perception of value may surprise most educational leaders.
-The common assumption is educational outcomes (aka “What’s their ATAR ranking”).
-However, the intangibles such as their children networking with students of like-minded families, or obtaining opportunities based on the reputation of the school, far outweigh the academic standing (although it all helps).
+Typically, parents are aspirational regarding their children’s futures, so their perception of value may surprise most educational leaders.
+The common assumption is educational outcomes (“What’s their ATAR ranking?”).
+However, the intangibles, such as their children networking with students of like-minded families or obtaining opportunities based on the reputation of the school, far outweigh the academic standing (although it all helps).

 Philip Kotler first devised the Pricing Strategy Matrix with nine defined pricing options.
-Three options have been shaded out as schools shouldn’t be considering these, which leaves six for schools to think deeply about.
+Three options have been shaded out as schools shouldn’t consider them, leaving six for schools to think deeply about.

 Fee strategy options